Imagine your car or truck has stalled in traffic and won’t start. Do you:

 What friends are for

-Relaxing, laughing and sharing your troubles with your buddies and co-workers can help you shrug off the stresses of everyday life.
+Relaxing, laughing and sharing your troubles with your buddies and co-workers can help you shrug off the A Guy’s Guide to Mental Health.
 The less stress you feel, the better you’ll be at bouncing back.
 Simple!

 Building resilience is one of the many health benefits of close male friendships.
 Research has found that guys who get together with their buds recover faster from illness, are at less risk of depression, and even tend to live longer.
 As they say, it’s good to be able to laugh at yourself, but even better to have a friend who can laugh at you too (and you at them, of course).